 Walk into Richmond Waldorf School and it won’t take long to realize that you’re in a truly unique educational environment.
-Maybe it’s the scent of fresh bread baking in the Kindergarten.
-Perhaps it’s the sound of the 4th graders practicing violin or the 1st graders stomping out a changing series of rhythms as they begin learning their multiplication tables through games and movement.
-Or it could be the sight that becomes familiar to every Waldorf parent—the sight of children joyful and eager at the start of the school day, crowding happily at the door of the classroom as they wait to be greeted individually by their teachers.
+Maybe it’s the scent of fresh bread baking in the Early Childhood.
+Perhaps it’s the sound of the 4th graders practicing violin or the 1st graders stomping out a series of rhythms as they learn their multiplication tables.
+Or it could be the sight that becomes familiar to every Waldorf parent—joyful and eager children at the start of the school day, crowding happily at the door of the classroom as they wait to be greeted individually by their teachers.

 Is Waldorf Education new?

-Waldorf Education dates back nearly 100 years (to 1919), and with more than 1,000 schools—200 of which are located in North America—comprises one of the largest independent systems worldwide.
+Waldorf Education dates back over 100 years (to 1919), and with more than 1,000 schools worldwide—over 160 of which are located in North America—comprises one of the largest independent systems worldwide.
 While each Waldorf school is independently formed and operated, all are based on the insights, teachings, and principles of education outlined by the world renowned artist, and scientist, Rudolf Steiner.
 The principles of Waldorf Education evolve from an understanding of human development that address the needs of the growing child.
 More information about Rudolf Steiner and the history of Waldorf Education can be found here.

 How is Waldorf Education different?

 A Waldorf Education engages children’s imaginations and curiosity through active, hands-on learning, and seeks to cultivate creative thinking, inquiry, and a love of learning by integrating a full curriculum in math, language arts, the sciences, and foreign languages with the visual arts, drama, music, and movement.